A few weeks before Christmas 2006 I joined a number of internet

 So, in this reply, I'm saying thanks for answering question 3!

-I was curious about the links... perhaps because I'd thought this site had
+I was curious about the links... perhaps because I'd thought this

 an open door policy, as you say it has.